Aircraft maker Bombardier reports Q2 profit and revenue grow from year ago

 Bombardier says its order backlog stood at US$14.9 billion at June 30, up from US$14.2 billion at Dec.
 31, 2023.

-- This report by The Canadian Press was first published on July 25, 2024.
+This report by The Canadian Press was first published July 25, 2024.

 Montreal Top Stories